Psycho-oncology: Social support and isolation

 During a stressful experience such as cancer diagnosis, social connections can provide valuable emotional and practical support.
 Research in the broader field of Health Psychology has revealed significant influences of social support on the psychological well-being of individuals as well as associations with disease processes, particularly in cardiovascular disease.
 Patients undergoing treatment for cancer often rely on a social support network of varying size, including spouses, children, friends and other family, to support them through difficult treatments and functional impairment.
 These types of social support refer to instrumental social support and are related to task-based support.
 Additionally, the emotional toll that cancer diagnosis can take on a person necessitates a degree of emotional support from the support network.
 Both instrumental and emotional social support have been shown in research to improve quality of life in patients being treated for cancer.

 Conversely, a diagnosis of cancer can be significantly socially isolating for individuals.
 Life changes including functional impairment may separate people from their friends and family, and a shift from "healthy" to "ill" in terms of self-identity can lead to a sense of social isolation as well.
 Research has shown that social isolation and perceptions of loneliness have significant negative impact on physical and psychological quality of life in individuals with cancer.

 Communication

 Communication with medical providers and loved ones has been identified as an important social factor throughout the cancer trajectory.
 Communication has been shown to be associated with improved medication adherence and satisfaction with care.
 CBT-based interventions have incorporated strategies for communication with providers about topics including symptom management and prognostic understanding.
 Additionally, open communication between patients and caregivers is associated with improved quality of life in patients and caregivers.
 Having an open communication within the family of the cancer patient is also important for the well-being of the entire family.

+Couple relationships

+Cancer may affect romantic relationships in both positive and negative ways.
+For many, going through this difficult time can result in greater emotional closeness, re-evaluation of priorities and deeper appreciation of their relationship.
+However, cancer can also lead to difficulties with sexual intimacy, fertility concerns and changes in relationship roles and expectations.